neams-th-coe/cardinal/doc/content/tutorials/KRUSTY.md

 | Heat pipe wall  | 1.181                | 1.270                |

-The fuel is high enriched uranium U-7.65 Mo with a total length of 25 cm and the core contains a 4 cm hole to allow $B_4C$ control insertion.
+Currently, ongoing work is underway to benchmark Cardinal against KRUSTY, where the neglected components will be considered.
+This will relax the simplifications made in this example.

 !media krusty_solid_mesh.png
   id=krusty_solid_mesh
-  caption=KRUSTY geometry schematic
+  caption=KRUSTY geometry schematic [!cite](PostonGibsonGodfroy2020).
   style=width:45%

 ### MOOSE Heat Conduction Model